tkiraly/spec/spec.md

 - The end-device respects the maximum transmit duration (or dwell time) relative to the sub-band used and local regulations.

-> **Note:** Maximum transmit duty-cycle and dwell time per sub-band are region specific and are defined in the Chapter 7.
+> **Note:** While this document specifies the protocol details, various operational parameters that are based on the regional regulations, such as  Maximum transmit duty-cycle and dwell time per sub-band are region specific and are described in a separate document (LoRaWAN Regional Parameters [PARAMS]).
+This document separation allows addition of new regional parameters without having to modify the base protocol specification. .

 <a name="fn1">1</a>: Gateways are also known as **concentrators** or **base stations**.
 <a name="fn2">2</a>: End-devices are also known as **motes**.